Ledger-Donjon/ledger-donjon.github.io/bounty.md

 - We are interested in any new information, legally obtained, allowing us and law enforcement to identify and successfully prosecute those responsible for attacks on Ledger and its customers.

-We have created a 10 BTC fund for any information leading to successful arrest and prosecution ([`zpub6reAqYxz5rB2ydBuj4mxmusUqiSu7TqkzATtE4DaYhTUuPzWmgTorTrPYygJa8A4aq1hSERQmwZT2KVH9Mc7Nn8amcPmTsqQgzkEBvjwDym`](https://blockpath.com/search/addr?q=zpub6reAqYxz5rB2ydBuj4mxmusUqiSu7TqkzATtE4DaYhTUuPzWmgTorTrPYygJa8A4aq1hSERQmwZT2KVH9Mc7Nn8amcPmTsqQgzkEBvjwDym)).
+We have created a 10 BTC fund for any information leading to successful arrest and prosecution.

 To submit your bounty information, please use **bounty-phishing - at - ledger.com**.